googlecloudrobotics/core/docs/overview.md

 Layer 1 also provides a light-weight cluster federation system that synchronizes selected custom resources accross the fleet.
-This provides developers with a pattern for command & control that is robust against intermittent conenctivity and fits well with the overall declarative Kubernetes model.
+This provides developers with a pattern for command & control that is robust against intermittent connectivity and fits well with the overall declarative Kubernetes model.
 You can read more in the concept guide about [Federation](concepts/federation.md).

 > **Note:** Layer 2 and 3 (below) are currently under development.
 You'll find an early